Birds Won’t Come To Your Feeders: 29 SECRET Reasons Why!

 Bird feeders should be painted with any bright or primary colors.
 These colors include red and pink to attract hummingbirds, orange to attract orioles, blue to attract bluejays, and yellow to attract goldfinches.
 Drab camouflage colors like green can attract skittish birds.
 White scares birds away.

-Here’s a quick guide on what color you can paint your (wooden) bird feeder:
+Here’s a quick guide on what color you can paint your (wooden) feeder:

 Moreover, all these paints recommended are safe for birds!
-If you’d like to know more about about what and how to paint your bird feeder safely, check out an article I wrote all about it here:
+Learn more about how to paint your bird feeder safely.

-However, if you’d like to get to know what type of paint is safe for other bird items such as birdhouses, bird baths, and bird cages, check out this complete guide I wrote here for more info!
+I recommend also learning what type of paint is safe for other bird items such as birdhouses, bird baths, and bird cages.

 12. You Don’t Have A Birdhouse or Bird Bath In Your Backyard